 The compensation for parasitic external values (for example to compensate for the capacitance of the test leads when measuring capacitance) is invoked manually by the ZERO key.
 Refer to each function section for the function specific operations.

 Any single point compensation values are stored along with the instrument configuration when a program is stored.

-To restore operation without function specific compensation press ZERO then DELETE.
+To restore operation without function specific compensation press ZERO then select the clear option.

 4.4 Alarm function